AlgoMaster Logo

 • The user needs an immediate, synchronous response

-• The architecture complexity is not justified by the scale (for a single-user app, just call a function)
+• The extra architecture is not justified by the scale (for a small app, a direct function call or background job may be enough)

 • Event ordering matters and is hard to guarantee (some message brokers handle this, others do not)